klavdiiaN/disco/server/README.md

 ### Writing your own tests

-Server tests are saved in the `tests/` folder with root as `server/`.
-All tests ending with the `.spec.ts` extension written in this folder will be tested.
+Server tests live in the `server/tests/` folder.
+All files ending with the `.spec.ts` extension written in this folder will be run as tests.
 To see an example of how to write your own tests have a look at `tests/example.spec.ts`.
 You can use this as a starting template for your own tests!

 ### Testing the servers before deploying